 Oral Cancer Screening

-Oral cancer screening is a routine part of a dental examination.
-Regular dental
+Oral cancer screening is a routine part of your dental examination.
+Regular dental check-ups,

 The Importance of Early Detection